puppetlabs/puppet-docs/source/puppet/4.9/hiera_layers.md

 `jenkins::port` | `jenkins`
 `secure_server` | (none)

-Hiera will use the `ntp` module's hierarchy when looking up `ntp::servers`, but will use the `jenkins` module's hierarchy when looking up `jenkins::port`.
-Hiera will never check the `ntp` module for a key beginning with `jenkins::`.
+Hiera uses the `ntp` module's hierarchy when looking up `ntp::servers`, but uses the `jenkins` module's hierarchy when looking up `jenkins::port`.
+Hiera never checks the `ntp` module for a key beginning with `jenkins::`.

 For lookup keys that don't have a namespace (for example, `secure_server`), or which don't correspond to an existing module, Hiera skips the module layer.